Franklin D. Roosevelt and civil rights: African Americans

-While personally supportive of black civil rights, FDR made little effort to end segregation, because he needed votes of Southern Democrats in order to pass New Deal measures through Congress.
-FDR had little problem even taking orders from white supremacists himself.
-While FDR had been Assistant Secretary of Navy from 1913–1921, FDR's direct superior was Secretary of the Navy Josephus Daniels, who had started the 1898 race riot and coup in Wilmington, North Carolina.

-Southern Democrats often forced FDR to exclude agricultural and domestic workers from New Deal benefits or to administer New Deal programs partially through the states in order to reduce the benefits that African Americans received.
+FDR repeatedly deferred to Southern Democrats who wanted to exclude agricultural and domestic workers from New Deal benefits or to administer New Deal programs partially through the states in order to reduce the benefits that African Americans received.
 Nonetheless, African Americans generally appreciated New Deal programs, and African Americans increasingly left the Republican Party for the Democratic Party under FDR's presidency.

 In June 1941, Roosevelt issued Executive Order 8802, which created the Fair Employment Practice Committee (FEPC).
 It was the most important federal move in support of the rights of African-Americans between Reconstruction and the Civil Rights Act of 1964.
 The President's order stated that the federal government would not hire any person based on their race, color, creed, or national origin in the federal government or defense-related administration.
 The FEPC enforced the order to ban discriminatory hiring within the federal government and in corporations that received federal contracts.

+Some activists, including Rustin, felt betrayed because Roosevelt's order banned discrimination only in war industries, not the armed forces.
+Zora Neale Hurston later complained, "Poor Randolph was tricked and trapped by that committee that FDR sent into a backroom of the White House to come back with some device that would save the face of the Administration and that was all that happened."

 Millions of black men and women achieved better jobs and better pay as a result.
 The war brought the race issue to the forefront.
 The Army had been segregated since the Civil War, and the Navy since the Wilson administration.
 But by 1940, the African-American vote had largely shifted from Republican to Democrat, and African-American leaders like Walter Francis White of the NAACP and T. Arnold Hill of the Urban League had become recognized as part of the Roosevelt coalition.

 In June 1941, at the urging of A. Philip Randolph, the leading African-American trade unionist, Roosevelt signed an executive order establishing the Fair Employment Practice Committee and prohibiting discrimination by any government agency, including the armed forces.
 In practice, the services, particularly the Navy and the Marines, found ways to evade this order, and the Marine Corps remained all-white until 1942.

 In September 1942, at Eleanor's instigation, Roosevelt met with a delegation of African-American leaders, who demanded full integration into the forces, including the right to serve in combat roles and in the Navy, the Marine Corps and the United States Army Air Forces.
 Roosevelt agreed, but did nothing to implement his promise; it was left to his successor, Harry S. Truman, to fully desegregate the armed forces.